 - Combine the sugar, salt, pepper, mayonnaise, buttermilk, vinegar, and celery seed in a large bowl and whisk until smooth.

 - Add the cabbage, carrots, and onion, and mix well.
-Cover and refrigerate for about 1 hour before serving.
+Cover and refrigerate at least 1 hour before serving.

 Recipe courtesy of my friend, Mile High Baker.